 Continue reading ›According to Forbes, “The term sheet is one of the most critical documents an entrepreneur can ever design or sign.”
 A term sheet is a document that results from initial negotiations between the business owner and potential investors prior to selling your stock to outside investors.
 It is a non-binding contract document, so it is…

-Continue reading ›SEC Enforcement During the Government Shutdown.
-Is the SEC enforcing its laws right now?
-On Thursday, December 27, 2018 the Securities and Exchange Commission began operation within its plan during a federal government shutdown.
+Continue reading ›On Thursday, December 27, 2018 the Securities and Exchange Commissionbegan operation within its plan during a federal government shutdown.
 They say they have “staff available to respond to emergency situations involving market integrity and investor protection.”
-That means that out…
+That meansthat out of the 4,426 active staff employees of the SEC, 175 will be retained to protect life…

-Continue reading ›What is General Solicitation When Selling and Marketing Securities?
-General Solicitation is the act of marketing a capital raise publicly.
-Rule 506(b) of Regulation D prohibits the use of general solicitation to market securities. (link: https://www.sec.gov/fast-answers/answers-rule506htm.html) Additionally, Rule 502(c) prohibits: (1) Any advertisement, article, notice or other communication published in any newspaper, magazine, or similar…
+Continue reading ›General Solicitation is the act of marketing a capital raise publicly.
+Rule 506(b) of Regulation D prohibits the use of general solicitation to market securities. (link: https://www.sec.gov/fast-answers/answers-rule506htm.html) Additionally, Rule 502(c) prohibits: (1) Any advertisement, article, notice or other communication published in any newspaper, magazine, or similar media or broadcast over television and radio; and (2)…

-Continue reading ›General Solicitation General Solicitation is the act of marketing a capital raise publicly.
+Continue reading ›General Solicitation is the act of marketing a capital raise publicly.
 Rule 506(b) of Regulation D prohibits using general solicitation to market securities.
 General solicitation is undefined in the statutes or rules, and the Securities and Exchange Commission (SEC) takes a case by case approach.
-A typical example of general solicitation is telling…
+A typical example of general solicitation is telling potential investors…

 Continue reading ›